DoctorWkt/SwiVM/journal.md

 that the page dir entries also need to be PTE_W as well as the page table entries.
 Anyway, it now runs in `xem`.
 Now I need to get it to do the same thing in `kern_rtl/swivm`.

+Yes, got it to run in `kern_rtl/swivm`.
+I had the CPU starting up in user mode, which caused page faults, silly me.

+Now looking at the interrupt and trap handling.
+It looks like an interrupt pushes onto the stack: the PC+4, i.e. the PC after the current instruction, then the fault code.
+Also, there are user-mode and kernel-mode stack pointers.
+That's going to be interesting.

+## Tue 20 Aug 14:42:25 AEST 2019

+Wrote some interrupt handling stuff. `fred.c` sets the interrupt handler to *putc('A')*, then tries to *exit(0)*.
+With `xem` this falls to the interrupt handler and *A* appears.
+Not yet with the *swivm* version.
+Soon.

+## Wed 21 Aug 07:19:09 AEST 2019

+I think an exception stores the PC+4 i.e. the pointer to the next instruction, and RTI simply resets the PC to this value.
+It took a while but I got the handling of the stack pointer right.
+Now I can take a trap, do some work and return from interrupt.
+Haven't tried an exception or interrupt yet.